-You will no doubt by now be aware that the LSB has approved new rules proposed by the SRA requiring law firms to publish price and service information on their website, in an accessible and prominent location, for certain areas of law, namely the following:
+You will no doubt by now be aware that there are new SRA rules requiring law firms to publish price and service information on their website, in an accessible and prominent location, for certain areas of law, namely the following:

 - Residential conveyancing (Freehold sale or purchase, leasehold sale or purchase, mortgages and re-mortgages)